 Keeping your brushes in an optional condition is as easy as these five simple steps.

-Step 1: Simply wet your brush and swirl the brush into the soap.
+Step 1: Simply wet your brush and swirl the brush into the soap until foamy.

 Step 4: Gently squeeze out the excess water and lay flat to dry.

-To remove stubborn stains use Sard Stain Remover followed by your Brush Soap.
+PRO TIPS : To remove stubborn stains use 'sard stain remover' followed by your 'brush soap'.

-Synthetic hairs only: For glossy stubborn textures (on brushes like your Defined liner, Diffuse and define Lip brushes) your eye makeup remover or all natural dishwashing liquid which will help to break down any oily or stubborn formulas to clean the brush thoroughly.
-Again once cleansed follow with your Brush Soap to cleanse and condition.
+Synthetic hairs only: For glossy stubborn textures (on brushes like your defined liner, diffuse and define lip brushes) use something like your eye makeup remover or an all natural dishwashing liquid; this will help to break down any oily or stubborn formulas to clean the brush thoroughly.
+Follow with your 'brush soap' to cleanse and condition.

 HOW OFTEN SHOULD YOU DEEP CLEAN YOUR BRUSHES?

-CLIENT USE: The brushes should be cleaned with an alcoholic brush cleaner at minimum after each and every use before using on another client.
+CLIENT USE: Brushes should be cleaned with an alcoholic brush cleaner at minimum after each and every use before using on another client.
 For the best hygiene care I would suggest deep cleaning them with a brush cleanser after every use.